“Be on your guard … and take care not to fall in love!”

-Before he was thirty, Goethe had proven himself a master of the novel, the drama, and lyric poetry.
-But even more impressive than his versatility was his unwillingness ever to settle into a single style or approach; whenever he used… More about Johann Wolfgang von Goethe
+Before he was thirty, Johann Wolfgang von Goethe had proven himself a master of the novel, drama, and lyric poetry.
+But even more impressive than his versatility was his unwillingness ever to settle into a single style or approach; whenever… More about Johann Wolfgang von Goethe

 Paperback | $10.95